 1.1.2.4 Is the target species taken in other fisheries in the area that are not subject to this certification, and are such catches recorded or estimated?
-23.8 60 There is an appropriate level of information relating to other fisheries in the area that are not subject to this certification, although these are not fully identified.
+23.8 1.1.2.4 60 80 100 There is an appropriate level of information relating to other fisheries in the area that are not subject to this certification, although these are not fully identified.
 The catches are estimated in the stock assessments.
+The main fisheries not subject to certification are identified.
+Significant catches of the target species are either recorded or reliably estimated in the stock assessments.
+All fisheries (and other sources of human-induced mortality) in the area that are not subject to this certification are identified and monitored.
+All the catches are recorded and used in the stock assessment. such catches recorded or estimated?
 North East Arctic All catches of saithe in other targeted fisheries in Norwegian waters are identified and reported.
 Allegations of considerable discarding made in ICES (2006a) are disputed by Norwegian scientists, who attribute them to some early scientific observer data from non-Norwegian vessels.
-However, it is acknowledged that, especially in years of strong juvenile year classes, accidental bycatches of NEA 12, R41, R53, R54, R56 NS 12, R43, R93 NEA NS 90 90 80 The main fisheries not subject to certification are identified.
-Significant catches of the target species are either recorded or reliably estimated in the stock assessments. undersized fish are inevitable in the purse seine fishery and that these may be slipped.
+However, it is acknowledged that, especially in years of strong juvenile year classes, accidental bycatches of undersized fish are inevitable in the purse seine fishery and that these may be slipped.
 The level of this slippage (which is prohibited under regulation #48) is unknown and is not taken into account in the assessment, but should this be a significant issue, it would be expected to be recorded, and is not.
 There is potential saithe by-catch in the Northern blue whiting fishery.
 However, these are larger and tend not to mix with saithe.
-Any estimates of saithe bycatch in the Norwegian blue whiting fishery is not 100 All fisheries (and other sources of human-induced mortality) in the area that are not subject to this certification are identified and monitored.
-All the catches are recorded and used in the stock assessment. currently included in the assessment, nor are estimates of bycatch in any other blue whiting fisheries taking place in Norwegian waters (some fishing takes place under Norway bilateral agreements with the EU and Faroes).
+Any estimates of saithe bycatch in any other blue whiting fishery is not currently included in the assessment, nor are estimates of bycatch in any other blue whiting fishery is not currently included in the assessment, nor are estimates of by-catch in the Norwegian lucer Norway bilateral agreements with the EU and Faroes).
 There is also some uncertainty over whether saithe by-catches are from Norwegian, Icelandic or Faroese stocks.
 However, the expected levels of by-catch in these fisheries is not expected to present a threat to saithe stocks.
-North Sea All catches of saithe in other saithe-directed North Sea fisheries are reported, with the exception of discards, which are estimated.All catches of saithe in other fisheries should be reported, and are estimated in the stock assessment.
-There is some question over whether bycatches in the pout fishery are accurately included in the assessment.
+North Sea All catches of saithe in other saithe-directed North Sea fisheries are reported, with the exception of discards, which are estimated.
+All catches of saithe in other fisheries should be reported, and are estimated in the stock assessment.
+There is some question over whether bycatches in the pout fishery are accurately included in the NEA 12, R41, R53, R54, R56 NS 12, R43, R93 23.8 NEA NS 90 90 assessment.
 The estimated Norwegian industrial fishery bycatch of saithe is included in the assessment of saithe in the North Sea (through inclusion in Norwegian statistics).
 The only catches not included are bycatches in other industrial fisheries.
 However, the expected levels of by-catch in these fisheries is not expected to present a threat to saithe stocks.